 Status: Highly Active

-Uer, which stands for ‘Urban Exploration Resource’, is one of the oldest online communities dedicated to Urban Exploration.
-The site offers lots of articles, photo galleries, stories, and an active forum board for the Urban Exploration and Infiltration Community.
+Uer, which stands for ‘Urban Exploration Resource’, is one of the oldest urbex community on the web.
+The urban exploration website offers lots of articles, photo galleries, stories, and an active forum board for the Urban Exploration and Infiltration Community.

 Uer also offers a public and private location database.
-The database contains information on abandoned locations that urban explorers can visit.
+Their urban exploration database contains information on abandoned locations that urban explorers have visited.
 The locations are organized by state/city so anyone can visit their location database and find places to explore near them.

 Don’t let the outdated design of the website fool you.
-Uer is one of the oldest urbex forums online.
+Uer forum is one of the oldest abandoned places forums online.
 It is chock-full of amazing information regarding urban exploration.
-I’m personally a registered member on it and absolutely love it.
+The urbex community on Uer forum is active even today and I’m personally a registered member of it and absolutely love it.

 Online Since: 2005